Baby Sound Monitors Review, continued

 technology is the Philips

-Avent Basic Baby Monitor with Temperature Sensor
+Avent Basic Baby Monitor with Temperature Sensor.
+It gives

 excellent sound quality, no worries about interference or annoying